Goods and documents left behind fact sheet - general tenancies

 • storage quotes.

-If the goods do not fall into one of the above categories, the lessor/agent must store the goods for one month.
+If the goods do not fall into one of the above categories, the property manager/owner must store the goods for one month.
 If the goods are a moveable dwelling, the contents of a moveable dwelling, or other goods used in the occupation of a moveable dwelling, they must be stored for three months.

 Sale of goods left behind